-During the junior operator phase, any criminal related motor vehicle offenses, moving violation, seatbelt violation, or passenger restriction violations shall be an automatic loss of license for a period of time and stiff penalties are implemented before a license can be reissued.
+During the junior operator phase, any criminal-related motor vehicle offenses, moving violations, seatbelt violations, or passenger restriction violations shall be an automatic loss of license for a period of time, and stiff penalties are implemented before a license can be reissued.
 These strict penalties are an attempt to prevent the infractions from occurring in the first place.

 Another restriction placed on junior operators is that they are not allowed to use a cell phone while driving.
 Effective September 30, 2010, any person under the age of 18 is prohibited from using a cell phone while driving.
 This includes making or answering phone calls, sending or looking at text messages, sending or looking at e-mails, or anything else that the phone is capable of doing.